 Location – The stupa is about 8km away from Thamel.
 We got there by walking from Pashupatinath Temple (a 30-minute walk away) since we visited that first, but you can easily get a taxi from any place in Kathmandu or catch a bus or van headed that way from the bus terminal opposite Ratna park.

 2. Climb up to Swaymbhunath (The Monkey Temple)

 Want to work out your butt muscles?
 The 350 steps up to the monkey temple will surely contribute to that!
 And if you like monkeys, the climb up won’t get boring since you’ll be stopping every few steps to watch the mischievous rascals play or to snap pictures of them.
 Be sure not to carry any plastic bags or visible food though since they are experts at sneaking up right behind you to steal your stuff.
 Once at the top, you will be rewarded with great views over Kathmandu valley as well as Buddha statues, prayer wheels, a large stupa and lots of prayer flags.
+This feeling was shared by other bloggers who climbed up the temple!
 Definitely one of the best things to do in Kathmandu!

 Location – A 30-minute walk away from Thamel just past the river.